faguccio/Whisper2Peer/gossip/README.md

 ```bash
 make test
 ```

-to run all the unit- and end-to-end tests (for all golang packages) we've written.
+If having a golang build environment was not possible, just add `RUN make test` in the `Dockerfile` after the `RUN make build`.
+This way it will be possible to observe the output of the test executed inside the container. to run all the unit- and end-to-end tests (for all golang packages) we've written.
 Note that this will take some time because of the end-to-end tests.